MicrosoftDocs/power-platform/power-virtual-agents/nlu-gpt-quickstart.md

 ---
-title: Quickstart guide for integrating AI-powered capabilities (preview)
+title: Quickstart guide for building bots with GPT (preview)
 description: Build bots quickly and provide the most relevant information to your customers with natural language understanding advancements in Power Virtual Agents preview.
 keywords: "PVA, GPT, NLU"
 ms.date: 3/16/2023